ionStici/tools/mds/git/git-pull.md

 If we run `git pull` without specifying a particular remote or branch to pull from, git assumes the following: (1) remote will default to origin.
 (2) branch will default to whatever tracking connection is configured for your current branch.

-## Cloning / Remote Branches
+## Cloning and Remote Branches

+`git clone <repo-url>` copy an entire git repo from a remote source to your local machine.

-After cloning a remository, we get 2 branches:
+After cloning a repository, we get 2 branches:

 - `master` a regular branch reference, I can move this around myself.